Krishnx21/Krishnx21/README.md

 | **SSOC 2026** | Mentor | Get first-time contributors to a merged PR — mostly explaining *why* a change should look a certain way, not just approving or rejecting it |
 | **GSSoC 2026** | Contributor | Active across issues and PRs on other maintainers' projects |

 Running a project rather than just contributing to one changes what you're responsible for.
 Reviewing a PR isn't just "does this work" — it's judging whether a contributor's approach fits the project's direction, and being able to explain that clearly enough that a first-time contributor learns something instead of just getting a rejection.

+> **What I'm actually checking in a review:**
+> - Does this handle the failure case, or just the happy path?
+> - Will the next contributor understand *why*, not just *what*?
+> - Does this fit the project's direction — or does it just "work"?

 <br/>